Teenagers and alcohol: what you need to know

 Although trying alcohol is common among teenagers, there are many risks.
-Alcohol can impair brain development and increase the risk of other alcohol-related problems, including addiction, in early adulthood and beyond.
+Alcohol can harm brain development and increase the risk of other alcohol-related problems, including addiction, in early adulthood and beyond.

 The legal drinking age in all Australian states and territories is 18 years.
 The National Medical Health and Research Council (NHMRC) recommends that children under 18 years should have no alcohol at all.
 Health experts say teenagers shouldn’t use alcohol until they’re 18 or even 21.

 Being a role model for safe alcohol use

 You and other significant adults are a major influence on your child’s use of alcohol, and you can be a role model for safe alcohol habits.